rostenkowski/console/readme.md

     foo: MyNamespace\FooCommand
 ```

-Add your command as a service.
+Alternatively you can add your command as a service.
 ```yaml
 services:
   fooCommand: MyNamespace\FooCommand